yyccooyycc/calendar_picker/README.md

 ### Installation and Running

-1. Downlad this folder on GoogleDrive
-2. Install dependencies by running the following command: npm install
+1. Install dependencies by running the following command: npm install
-3. Start the development server by running the following command: npm start
+2. Start the development server by running the following command: npm start
-4. Open your browser to http://localhost:3000 to view the calendar component.
+3. Open your browser to http://localhost:3000 to view the calendar component.
-5. Build the project by running the following command: npm run build
+4. Build the project by running the following command: npm run build